ialali/lem-in/errhand/Tests.md

 ### Test for the AddEdge function:

-creates a sample graph with two rooms ("Room1" and "Room2") and then test various cases:
+Creates a sample graph with two rooms ("Room1" and "Room2") and then test various cases:

-Adding a valid edge between "Room1" and "Room2."
+- Adding a valid edge between "Room1" and "Room2."
-Attempting to add the same edge again, which should result in an error.
+- Attempting to add the same edge again, which should result in an error.
-Attempting to add an edge between a room ("Room3") that doesn't exist in the graph, which should also result in an error.
+- Attempting to add an edge between a room ("Room3") that doesn't exist in the graph, which should also result in an error.

-You can run this test using the go test command in your terminal to ensure that the AddEdge function behaves as expected.

 ---